 You’ll quickly learn that investing in health care means spending more on where it counts – like spending money on clean, organic and whole foods.
 In contrast, sick care is spending your hard earned money on doctor’s visits, medication and procedures that could have been prevented if you had invested in health care.

 Remember this mantra, “Pay now or pay later.”
 You can choose to spend your money now on healthy foods and a gym membership, or you can pay later in the form of costly doctor’s visits, medications and procedures.

 13. Feel Lucky

 Getting diagnosed with celiac disease is your body’s way of telling you something is desperately wrong and then showing you how to fix it.
-It may be hard to see now, but you are one of the lucky ones – you have the key to turning around your health for the better.
+It may be hard to see now, but you are one of the lucky ones.
+You have the key to turning around your health for the better.
 Don’t let this information go to waste.

 14. Embrace Change

 You will embrace the change in your diet and even find your calling as an integrative health coach and gluten-free blogger.
 You will go through transformations that bring you personal and professional satisfaction like you’ve never experienced before.

 15. You’re Going to Be Just Fine

 I know it seems like you have such a mountain to climb, but it really does get easier with time.
 Getting diagnosed with celiac disease gave you the most precious gift of all — the chance at good health and longevity (without years of potential mortality).
 Don’t waste it.

 If you could go back to talk to your pre-gluten-free self, what would you say?
 Please share in the comments.